Marriage between Scottish and English Royal

 1642, the English Civil War breaks out after

-Charles I becomes unpopular, and Oliver
+Charles I becomes unpopular, then Oliver

 Cromwell leads Parliamentarian forces to take